tintamarre/tintamarre.github.io/src/blog/posts/2025/address_lookup-part3-api.md

   - orchestrator
 ---

 _Executive summary_: In Belgium, a collaborative effort between regional and federal authorities has led to the creation of a unified service that aggregates all Belgian addresses into a comprehensive dataset.
-This article will guide you through the process of using this valuable resource to efficiently look up addresses based on postal codes, streetnames and house numbers.
+This dataset is called [BeStAddress](https://bosa.belgium.be/fr/services/best-address-services).

 ---